libor-peltan-cznic/draft-edns-presentation/draft-peltan-edns-presentation-format.md

 # Introduction

-DNS records{{!RFC1035}} of any type can be converted between their binary Wire format, used in DNS messages transferred over the Internet, and textual Presentation format, used not only in Zone Files (called "master files" in the referenced document), but also to display the contents of DNS messages to humans by debugging utilities, and possible other use-cases.
+A DNS record{{!RFC1035}} of any type can be converted between its binary Wire format and textual Presentation format.
+The Wire format is used in DNS messages transferred over the Internet, while the Presentation format is used not only in Zone Files (called "master files" in the referenced document), but also to display the contents of DNS messages to humans by debugging utilities, and possible other use-cases.

 The Presentation format can be however processed also programatically and also converted back to Wire Format unambiguously.

-The EDNS{{!RFC6891}} option pseudorecord does not appear in Zone Files, but it sometimes needs to be converted to human-readable, but also machine-readable textual representation.
+The EDNS{{!RFC6891}} option pseudorecord does not appear in Zone Files, but it sometimes needs to be converted to human-readable or even machine-readable textual representation.
-This document describes such a Presentation Format of OPT pseudorecord.
+This document describes such a Presentation Format of the OPT pseudorecord.
 It is advised to use this when displaying an OPT pseudorecord to humans.
 It is recommended to use this when the textual format is expected to be machine-processed further.